 In the event of an actual emergency the campus community will be notified Via the Campus's Regroup program that will provide phone voice messages, text messages, and e-mail messages, and also by notices placed on the Imperial Community College District Website.
-In order to receive campus-wide e- mail announcements, students must have a College e-mail account, which are assigned upon registration as a student, employee, or faculty member.
+In order to receive campus-wide e-mail announcements, students/faculty/staff must have a College e-mail account.
+Such accounts are assigned upon registration as a student or employment as a faculty/staff member.

-Students/Employees/Faculty can sign-up for the Regroup emergency alerts program by going to https://imperial.regroup.com/signup and entering their information.
-In order to receive Emergency Notifications via Text or Voice messaging Students/Employees/Faculty must designate either or both choices.
-It is recommended that the Student/employee choose all notification methods available.
+Students/Faculty/Staff can sign-up for the Regroup emergency alerts program by going to https://imperial.regroup.com/signup and entering their information.
+In order to receive Emergency Notifications via Text or Voice messaging, students/faculty/staff must designate either or both choices.
+It is recommended that the students/faculty/staff choose all notification methods available.